mpalatsi/PetMate/README.md

 ## 📋 Overview

-PetMate is a web application designed to help pet owners connect with other pet parents in their local area to arrange playdates for their furry friends.
-The platform makes it easy to schedule meetups at parks, beaches, or other pet-friendly venues, helping pets socialize and exercise while allowing owners to build community.
+PetMate is a web application that helps pet owners find playmates for their pets.
+It allows users to create profiles for their pets, search for compatible playmates, schedule playdates, and communicate with other pet owners.

 ## ✨ Features